espressif/esp-matter/examples/rainmaker_light/README.md

 # RainMaker Light

-This example creates a Color Dimmable Light device using the ESP Matter data model.
+This example creates a Color Temperature Light device using the ESP Matter data model.

 It also initializes [ESP RainMaker](https://rainmaker.espressif.com/) which enables Device Management and